AcademySoftwareFoundation/openqmc/README.md

   <img alt="Error plot comparison." src="./images/plots/error-plot-light.png">
 </picture>

 The following plots show, for a fixed sample count, how the error decreases with a Gaussian filter as the standard deviation increases.
-It shows, especially for low samples counts, the faster convergence of the blue noise variants.
+It shows, especially for low sample counts, the faster convergence of the blue noise variants.
 This is an indicator that these may be a better option if your images are then filtered with a de-noise pass.

 <picture>
   <source media="(prefers-color-scheme: light)" srcset="./images/plots/error-filter-space-plot-light.png">